How to find the best schools in Bali in 2022

 Learning Bahasa in school in Bali

-My children learnt Bahasa Indonesia twice a week for two years and I had fun learning alongside them too.
-We got one of their Balinese Assistant teachers to come to the villa for a few school terms to get on top of the language.
-It was also great to be able to practice our Bahasa every day when we chatted to the friendly Balinese staff or talk to locals at places like warungs and markets.
+My children learnt Bahasa Indonesia twice a week and I had fun learning alongside them too.
+We got one of their Balinese Assistant teachers to come to our villa once a week to get on top of the language.
+It was also great to be able to practice our Bahasa every day when we chatted to the friendly locals at places like warungs and markets.
+However, Bahsa is not compulsory to teach in schools.
+Learning Bahasa might something the whole family can do together before arriving in Bali too!

 Will my children be behind in their studies when we return home?

 After two years, my children came back to Australia to a private primary school in a new Australian state.
 They weren’t behind academically and my daughter adjusted back to school life straight away and my son took the first term to get readjusted.
-You will be surprised at how flexible and adaptable children are.
+You will be surprised at how flexible and adaptable children are when it comes to relocating, it is the parents that find it the hardest.
 They did receive maths tutoring whilst living in Bali once a week for about 6 months.
-We even tried the local Kumon Maths school to see what that was like but because it was run by local teachers for local children, it was hard to sometimes follow.
+We even tried the local Kumon Maths school to see what that was like, but because it was run by local teachers for local children, it was hard to sometimes follow along and we didnt continue.

-Overall, we thought they were young enough to catch up if necessary and still, to this day, my children love to incorporate their Bali life into their school projects and explain how it shaped their identity today.
+Overall, we thought they were young enough to catch up if necessary and still, to this day, my children love to incorporate their Bali life into their school projects and explain how it shaped their identity.

 Tutoring in Bali